RobCoIndustries/pipboylib/docs/app-msg-spec.md

 ```

 ### Theory A
-`0x22` is `34`, which is the length of the ASCII contents that follows the binary
+`0x22000000` is little-endian `34`, which is the length of the ASCII contents that follows the binary
-contents.  `0x00000005` is 5, it's unknown what this stands for.
+contents.  `0x05` is 5, which seems to be a type/id.

 # Messages